xenloops/securityKB/tools/veracode/fix.md

 Fix is available in Veracode Scan, an IDE plugin.
 The general workflow:

 * Developer builds project/solution.
-* Plugin packages the project code into an artifact (e.g. ZIP file).
+* Plugin packages the project code into an artifact (e.g. zip file).
+The developer can also do this manually.
 * Plugin uploads the artifact to Veracode servers for analysis.
 * Plugin downloads the results and displays them in the IDE.

 ## Limitations

 Veracode Fix resolves findings found by Pipeline Scan, but doesn't resolve findings found by Upload and Scan.

+### Project size

+The packaged artifact (e.g. the zip file) must not exceed the total file size limit of 200 MB.

 ### Supported languages